-- A tree mast will not blend in with the surroundings due to the lack of other tall trees in the vicinity.
+- A tree mast will blend in with the surroundings due to the presence of tall trees to the west, east and north of the site.

 A Tree mast was not considered because:

 - It may not hold as much equipment as a monopole mast if future demand requires additional equipment.